freedev/macosx-script-boot-shutdown/README.md

 macosx-script-boot-shutdown
 ===========================

-A simple Mac OS X configuration and bash script to execute some commands during boot/shutdown
+This configuration is useful When you need to execute a shell script at Mac OS X boot or shutdown.

+There are two files:

+- boot-shutdown-script.plist: [Mac OS X daemon/agent configuration file (plist)][1]
+- boot-shutdown.sh: bash shell script

 ## Install